Ravencentric/harbinger2/README.md

 - `**kwargs`, or regular positional parameters combined with `*args`.
 - Types beyond those listed above.
 - Async or generator tasks.
 Return values are ignored; exceptions report failure.
-- Dependencies, richer selection, custom task-file paths, aliases, machine-readable output, shell completion, and subprocess conveniences.
+- Task dependency graphs, richer selection, custom task-file paths, aliases, machine-readable output, shell completion, and subprocess conveniences.

 These may be reconsidered for concrete use cases that do not substantially